 With this game Cristal Dynamics reinvents the series with a more dark and serious tone.
 The title goes back in time and tells an origin story about a young and inexperienced Lara Croft who gets shipwrecked and stuck on an island filled with mystery and mad men.
 She has no choice but to adapt and use her newfound abilities to explore dungeons, hunt for food and supplies and take on her enemies.
 One of the highlights of the game: climbing the hundreds of meters high radio tower.

 Metal Gear Rising: Revengeance had a rocky road of development.
 The original build of the game, made at Kojima Productions, was cancelled because they couldn’t get the stealth and action sides of the game fit together to create a coherent whole.
 The decision was then made to move the development to Platinum Games, king of the action genre.
 In collaboration with Kojima Productions they practically recreated the game from the ground up, focusing on Raiden as a stylish blades man as he made his way through a crazy and over the top adventure as we’ve come to know from this studio.
 The result is something that is very different from the other Metal Gear games, but a great game in its own right.

-It’s clear that 2013 was a great year for gaming, so much so that I couldn’t even play every great release (see the list below for reference).
+It’s clear that 2013 was a great year for gaming, so much so that we couldn’t even play every great release (see the list below for reference).
 Now 2014 has begun, and looking at the releases that have been revealed so far it looks very promising as well, to say the least.